MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/monitor-off-azure-vm-with-scom-managed-instance.md

 |Line of sight on-premises agent|Trusted|
 |Line of sight on-premises agent|Untrusted|
 |No Line of sight on-premises agent|Trusted/Untrusted|

+## Prerequisites

+Following are the prerequisites required on desired monitoring endpoints that are Virtual machines:

+1. Allowlist these Azure URLs.
+2. Confirm the Line of sight between SCOM Managed Instance and desired monitoring endpoints by running the following command.
+Obtain LB DNS information by navigating to SCOM Managed Instance **Overview** > **DNS Name**.

+    ```
+    Test-NetConnection -ComputerName <LB DNS> -Port 5723
+    ```
+3. .NET Framework 4.7.2 or higher

+To Troubleshooting connectivity problems, see [Troubleshoot issues with Azure Monitor SCOM Managed Instance](https://learn.microsoft.com/system-center/scom/troubleshoot-scom-managed-instance).

 ## Install agent for Windows virtual machine